October 12, 2025 (6mo ago) — last updated April 2, 2026 (19d ago)

 Your Evolving Skillset

-• Ethical oversight: making sure AI’s recommendations align with your values.
+• Ethical oversight to ensure AI recommendations align with values.

 Common Questions About Using AI in Project Management

-No. AI is a powerful assistant, not a replacement.
-It handles repetitive, data-heavy tasks and frees project managers to focus on strategy, negotiation, and team leadership.
+No. AI handles repetitive, data‑heavy tasks; it frees project managers to focus on strategy, negotiation, and team leadership.

-Prices vary, but many established PM platforms include AI features in existing plans.
-Some advanced tools have higher fees, but they often pay for themselves by preventing delays and saving time.
+Costs vary.
+Many PM platforms include AI features in existing plans.
+Advanced tools can have higher fees but often pay back through time savings and fewer delays.

 Quick Q&A